ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Why Your Node.js API is Slow — And 6 Fixes That Actually Work - <a href="https://medium.com/@kaklotarrahul79/why-your-node-js-api-is-slow-and-6-fixes-that-actually-work-8de78a6304bc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastra in Production: The CommonJS Integration Guide Nobody Wrote - <a href="https://medium.com/@sandra_10399/mastra-in-production-the-commonjs-integration-guide-nobody-wrote-a53933229392?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Sandra Kirsch`**

-<blockquote>Why Performance bottlenecks in Node.js can be incredibly frustrating?
+<blockquote>A real-world guide to moduleResolution, esbuild builds, and API surprises — for teams who aren’t starting from scratch.
 Continue reading on Medium »</blockquote>

 <h3>2.
+Kubernetes in Production: Deploying Node.js from Zero to Live
-Best Coding Internship in Dehradun Kaha Se Kare? | Complete Guide for BCA, BTech Students (2026) - <a href="https://medium.com/@gshubham.05/best-coding-internship-in-dehradun-kaha-se-kare-complete-guide-for-bca-btech-students-2026-bcaaac063606?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Part: 2 of 5 - <a href="https://medium.com/@haseeb_sohail/kubernetes-in-production-deploying-node-js-from-zero-to-live-part-2-of-5-cec5a7d640d8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `shubham goyal`**
+✍️ **posted by `Muhammad Haseeb Sohail`**

-<blockquote>Aaj ke time me sirf degree lena kaafi nahi hai.
-Agar aap BCA, BSc IT, ya BTech student ho, to aapko practical skills aur real-world…
+<blockquote>Kubernetes in Production: Dockerising Your Node.js App the Right Way (2/5)
 Continue reading on Medium »</blockquote>

 <h3>3.
-Inside Dependency Injection: A Comprehensive Guide - <a href="https://javascript.plainenglish.io/dependency-injection-a-comprehensive-guide-f6b821659778?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Node.js is Perfect for Scalable Backend Systems - <a href="https://medium.com/@ripenapps-technologies/why-node-js-is-perfect-for-scalable-backend-systems-c8e89d3ef844?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mihir Verma`**
+✍️ **posted by `Ripenapps Technologies`**

-<blockquote>👉 Introduction
+<blockquote>It’s 3:00 AM on Black Friday.
+Your application just saw a 1,000% spike in traffic because a Tier-1 influencer shared your link.
+In the old…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js 22: The Built-in Features That Made My Dependencies Obsolete - <a href="https://medium.com/@andy.a.g/node-js-22-the-built-in-features-that-made-my-dependencies-obsolete-169811489630?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Much Does It Cost to Hire a Node.js Developer in 2026? - <a href="https://medium.com/@oliviasparker98/how-much-does-it-cost-to-hire-a-node-js-developer-in-2026-db0c78b8e963?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andy.G`**
+✍️ **posted by `Oliviasparker`**

-<blockquote>How --env-file, native fetch, --import tsx, and the test runner cleaned up my package.json
+<blockquote>If you’re planning to build a web application, SaaS platform, or scalable backend in 2026, one of the first questions you’ll probably ask…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Express.js is a great choice for your first backend - <a href="https://medium.com/@mark.w.1987/why-express-js-is-a-great-choice-for-your-first-backend-75cfb692db79?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The TypeScript Feature Rust Developers Take for Granted - <a href="https://medium.com/@JaSuperior/the-typescript-feature-rust-developers-take-for-granted-f44a0c192a9d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mark W.`**
+✍️ **posted by `Jamel Cole`**

-<blockquote>I have spent over 15 years building systems.
-Early in my career, I frequently had to context-switch between Java on the backend and…
+<blockquote>How I built Aljabr to finally close the gap — and ended up writing a reactive standard library by accident
 Continue reading on Medium »</blockquote>

-<h3>6.
-Your function crashed three days ago.
-Temporal shows you exactly why — and lets you replay it. - <a href="https://medium.com/@marc.antoine.dutoit/your-function-crashed-three-days-ago-temporal-shows-you-exactly-why-and-lets-you-replay-it-50d74f1993e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marc Antoine Dutoit`**

-<blockquote>Stop searching through logs: Temporal records every step of your workflows.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The “Cheap Template” Trap: Why Generic Websites Cost Trash Can Cleaning Businesses More Over Time - <a href="https://blaksheepcreative.medium.com/the-cheap-template-trap-why-generic-websites-cost-trash-can-cleaning-businesses-more-over-time-6464fc45df56?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+25+ Free Developer Tools That Actually Don’t Suck! - <a href="https://medium.com/@nandoliyafaiz429/25-free-developer-tools-that-actually-dont-suck-16a4a0607735?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Clint Sanchez`**
+✍️ **posted by `Faizmohammad`**

-<blockquote>Templates can be cheaper upfront, but the long-term cost often shows up as lost leads, weak SEO growth, and inevitable rebuilds.
+<blockquote>Stop uploading your data to sketchy websites.
+Here’s a complete toolkit that runs entirely in your browser.
 Continue reading on Medium »</blockquote>

 <h3>2.
-From Zero to Web Developer: A Practical Guide to HTML Basics for College Students & Beginners - <a href="https://medium.com/@codepractice1922/from-zero-to-web-developer-a-practical-guide-to-html-basics-for-college-students-beginners-c0379170504c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Database Monitoring Tools Explained: Why Developers Must Use Them - <a href="https://vijayasekhar-deepak.medium.com/database-monitoring-tools-explained-why-developers-must-use-them-fc929efb9c20?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodePractice`**
+✍️ **posted by `Vijayasekhar Deepak`**

-<blockquote>Let’s be real for a second.
-It’s 2026.
-We’ve got AI tools that can write entire apps in seconds.
-We’ve got “no-code” builders that promise…
+<blockquote>Not a Member?
+Read for FREE here.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Learned Angular 21 by Building a Task Manager From Scratch - <a href="https://medium.com/@nuwan.thuduwage/i-built-a-production-ready-task-manager-with-angular-21-heres-every-pattern-i-used-459cce61ed31?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JPG vs PNG vs WebP: Which Image Format Should You Use and When? - <a href="https://medium.com/@shaishavap/jpg-vs-png-vs-webp-which-image-format-should-you-use-and-when-039b7c01b78f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nuwa`**
+✍️ **posted by `Shaishav Patel`**

-<blockquote>Standalone components, signals, dependency injection, content projection, and localStorage persistence — all wired together in one real…
+<blockquote>You downloaded an image and now you have three format options staring at you.
+You picked one at random.
+You’ve been doing that for years.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Custom Website Design Matters: Built Around How Your Business Actually Operates - <a href="https://itboostau.medium.com/why-custom-website-design-matters-built-around-how-your-business-actually-operates-93bf0a129030?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Help Shopify Store Owners Increase Sales with Custom Development and Optimization - <a href="https://medium.com/@gurdeepstest/how-i-help-shopify-store-owners-increase-sales-with-custom-development-and-optimization-fb756dd0ce94?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `IT BOOST Australia | Professional Web Design & SEO`**
+✍️ **posted by `Alliance IT Solutions`**

-<blockquote>For many businesses today, a website is more than a digital presence — it’s a core part of how enquiries are generated, services are…
+<blockquote>Running a Shopify store in 2026 isn’t just about having good products — it’s about creating a smart, high-performing online experience…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Your Node.js API is Slow — And 6 Fixes That Actually Work - <a href="https://medium.com/@kaklotarrahul79/why-your-node-js-api-is-slow-and-6-fixes-that-actually-work-8de78a6304bc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Replaced My Dev Workflow with Claude Code — Here’s How I Built an Angular 21 App Faster Than Ever - <a href="https://medium.com/@satnammca/i-replaced-my-dev-workflow-with-claude-code-heres-how-i-built-an-angular-21-app-faster-than-ever-34bd64b6a42a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Satnam Singh`**

-<blockquote>Why Performance bottlenecks in Node.js can be incredibly frustrating?
+<blockquote>If you’ve been manually explaining your Angular architecture to an AI assistant at the start of every session, you’re leaving serious…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Guía de OAuth: Vulnerabilidades, Vectores de Ataque y Seguridad - <a href="https://medium.com/@jpablo13/gu%C3%ADa-de-oauth-vulnerabilidades-vectores-de-ataque-y-seguridad-79a83b7ea4b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Laravel 13: Native PHP Attributes and More - <a href="https://pamsalon.medium.com/whats-new-in-laravel-13-native-php-attributes-and-more-d3670c111522?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JPablo13`**
+✍️ **posted by `Pamela Salon`**

-<blockquote>Domina OAuth: aprende sus vulnerabilidades, vectores críticos como JKU y Account Takeover, y estrategias de encadenamiento.
+<blockquote>After a successful Laravel 12 release, Laravel 13 is set to introduce the next wave of improvements to the popular PHP framework…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Building a Movie Puzzle Game When You Have Zero Design Skills - <a href="https://medium.com/@ilhanak.ia1992/building-a-movie-puzzle-game-when-you-have-zero-design-skills-b67733d8b6c3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Turbo Doesn’t Do GET.
+And Other Things My Rails 6 Course Didn’t Tell Me. - <a href="https://medium.com/@samkim5869/turbo-doesnt-do-get-and-other-things-my-rails-6-course-didn-t-tell-me-b7526dd68f45?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `rgb1903`**
+✍️ **posted by `Sam's Coding Everyday`**

-<blockquote>I have a confession: frontend design is my nightmare.
-Working with APIs and databases feels natural to me.
-But the second I need to pick a…
+<blockquote>I’m learning Rails by following a Udemy course.
+Great course — except it’s built on Rails 6, and I’m running Rails 8.1.3.
+For most things…
 Continue reading on Medium »</blockquote>

 <br/>